Charles Addams: Career

+Charles Addams joined the layout department of True Detective magazine in 1933, where he retouched photos of corpses to remove the blood for appearance alongside magazine stories.
+Addams complained: "A lot of those corpses were more interesting the way they were."

-His first drawing for The New Yorker, a sketch of a window washer, ran February 6, 1932, and his cartoons ran regularly in the magazine from 1937, when he drew the first in the series that came to be called The Addams Family, until his death.
+The New Yorker Obituary of October 17, 1988, says his first drawing for The New Yorker ran in February 1932.
+However, his first drawing actually appeared in the February 4, 1933, issue.
+Here he drew the first in the series that came to be called The Addams Family in August 6, 1938 and ran regularly until his death.
 Addams remained a freelancer throughout that time.

 During World War II, Addams served at the Signal Corps Photographic Center in New York, where he made animated training films for the U.S. Army.

-Addams created a 1952 mural for the library at Penn State depicting prominent Addams Family members.
+Addams created a 1952 mural for the bar of a Hamptons hotel.
+It is now located in the library at Penn State and depicts prominent Addams Family members.

 Television producer David Levy approached Addams with an offer to create The Addams Family television series, with a little help from the humorist.
 Addams gave his characters names as well as qualities for actors to use in portrayals; the series ran on ABC from 1964 to 1966.

 Cartoons

 Addams regularly had cartoons in The New Yorker, and he also created the syndicated single-panel comic Out of This World between 1955 and 1957.
 Collections of his work include Drawn and Quartered (1942) and Monster Rally (1950), the latter with a foreword by John O'Hara.
 One cartoon shows two men standing in a patent attorney's office; one points a bizarre gun out the window toward the street, saying: "Death ray, fiddlesticks!
-Why, it doesn't even slow them up!".Dear Dead Days (1959) is a scrapbook-like compendium of vintage images (and occasional pieces of text) that appealed to the author's sense of the grotesque, including Victorian woodcuts, vintage medicine-show advertisements, and a boyhood photograph of Francesco Lentini, who had three legs.
+Why, it doesn't even slow them up!".

+Dear Dead Days (1959) is a scrapbook-like compendium of vintage images (and occasional pieces of text) that appealed to the author's sense of the grotesque, including Victorian woodcuts, vintage medicine-show advertisements, and a boyhood photograph of Francesco Lentini, who had three legs.

 Addams drew more than 1,300 cartoons over the course of his life.
 Beyond The New Yorker pages, his cartoons appeared in Collier's and TV Guide, as well as books, calendars, and other merchandise.

 The 1957 album Ghost Ballads, featuring folk songs with supernatural themes by singer-guitarist Dean Gitter, was packaged with cover art by Addams depicting a haunted house.

 The Mystery Writers of America honored Addams with a Special Edgar Award in 1961 for his body of work.
 The films The Old Dark House (1963) and Murder by Death (1976) feature title sequences illustrated by Addams.